jorgeAgoiz/bbooksCopy/README.md

 # bbooksCopy

- Copy a web page design to practice with CSS grid
+Copy a web page to practice with CSS grid and flexbox.